aasharma90/UnprocessDenoising_PyTorch/README.md

 # Unprocessing Images for Learned Raw Denoising, CVPR'19 (Unofficial PyTorch Code)
-Unofficial PyTorch implementation of the paper - Unprocessing Images for Learned Raw Denoising, CVPR'19, Tim Brooks, Ben Mildenhall, Tianfan Xue, Jiawen Chen, Dillon Sharlet, Jonathan T. Barron.
+Unofficial PyTorch code for the paper - Unprocessing Images for Learned Raw Denoising, CVPR'19, Tim Brooks, Ben Mildenhall, Tianfan Xue, Jiawen Chen, Dillon Sharlet, Jonathan T. Barron.

 This implementation is heavily borrowed from the offical Tensorflow code, which can be picked from [here](https://github.com/google-research/google-research/tree/master/unprocessing).